p10rahulm/IIScMSRLectures/content/seminars/20210716_YuichiYoshida.md

 that are close to the solutions output when the whole graph is available.
-We formalize this feature by introducing the notion of average sensitivity of graph algorithms, which is the average earth mover’s distance between the output distributions of an algorithm on a graph and its subgraph obtained by removing an edge, where the average is over the edges removed and the distance between two outputs is the Hamming distance.<br>
+We formalize this feature by introducing the notion of average sensitivity of graph algorithms, which is the average earth mover’s distance between the output distributions of an algorithm on a graph and its subgraph obtained by removing an edge, where the average is over the edges removed and the distance between two outputs is the Hamming distance.<br><br>

 In this work, we initiate a systematic study of average sensitivity.
 After deriving basic properties of average sensitivity such as composition, we provide efficient approximation algorithms with low average sensitivities for